top of page

 Ron first thought of running for city council while working on community projects with George Zander, who passed away in 2015 after sustaining a hate crime injury.
 George Zander’s decades of social justice and human rights advocacy inspired him.
 He worked for the entire community and bucked the status quo.
 George planted the seed and Ron was asked to run but was not yet ready to be a politician, focusing his energy on working with nonprofits, providing empowerment opportunities for youth, and raising awareness of the vast diversity of our city.

-Today, after fifteen years of service with a focus on international human rights and community service, Ron is now ready, prepared, and eager to work for the residents of District 3 as their City Council Representative.
-Ron brings a balanced perspective on issues related to safe streets, economic development, and infrastructure.
+Today, after fifteen years of service with a focus on international human rights and community service, Ron brings a balanced perspective on issues related to safe streets, economic development, and infrastructure.
 His past service to the community clearly shows that he is committed to doing the right job for the right reasons.
-Now is the time for Ron to bring his experience to the Palm Springs City Council.
+In his time on city council, Ron's work can be seen in his actions and his commitment to increase communication from city hall to the residents of Palm Springs.
 He is not a politician and he doesn’t have a special interest agenda.
 He believes that effective government leadership reflects the people it serves.

 Inspired.
 Motivated.
 Ready.